 The Licence is a 25 year exploration and production licence that is valid until 2035.
 The minimum work commitments are to re-analyse the data from old wells and seismic surveys, acquire 750 km of new 2D seismic and drill one well within 3 years.
 The bid consideration was 42 million Roubles (US$1.39 million).

-The 2010 work programme focussed on the overall re-evaluation of all the previous data on the Licence area with modern technology.
+The 2010 work programme focused on the overall re-evaluation of all the previous data on the Licence area with modern technology.
 Well and seismic data was reprocessed and the results of this evaluation will be used to acquire 750 km of new seismic data, which will help to determine the exploration priorities for the Licence area.